Mehedi-Bin-Hafiz/Surveillance-Anomaly-Detection-and-Localization-by-Autoencoder/Readme.md

 ## Project Overview

-This project leverages a **Long Short-Term Memory (LSTM) Autoencoder** to detect anomalies in surveillance video data.
-By reconstructing normal sequences, the model flags anomalies based on reconstruction error thresholds.
+This project leverages a **Long Short-Term Memory (LSTM) Autoencoder** to detect and localize anomalies in surveillance video data.
+The model flags anomalies based on reconstruction error thresholds by reconstructing normal sequences.
 It's ideal for tasks like identifying unusual activities in video footage.

 ---